 Learn more cheese tips from The American Cheese Society.

-Repurpose cheese deliciously
+Repurpose cheese deliciously to reduce food waste

 Use the leftover bread, pieces of cheese, and jam to make a sandwich that is not your mother’s grilled cheese!

 Fromage Fort, (“strong cheese”) is one way the French use leftover cheese.
 The beauty of this recipe is that nearly any cheese will do.
 In fact, the more assortment, the better the flavor.

 Blue cheese, Parmesan, cottage cheese and plain yogurt.
 The cottage cheese and yogurt add tang and body but lots less fat than cream cheese, but best of all they add protein and calcium.

 Use any hard grated cheese to make these quick-to-fix crisps.
 They will quickly disappear from a happy hour platter.
 Makes them a happy app!